Super Bowl LV halftime show: Critical reception

-The halftime show received positive reviews.
+The halftime show received generally positive reviews.
 Criticisms labeled the show as less spectacular, with no guest performers, and suffering from poor audio.
 Given the performance's mid-pandemic circumstances, several reviews pointed out this context would not allow for a more elaborate performance, but many complimented its production level.

 Jon Caramanica of The New York Times wrote that the show was, "sturdy, sometimes impressive".
 Patrick Ryan of USA Today called the performance "charismatic".
 He called it a "departure" from the previous year's "joyous performance".
 He opined that it did not live up to some past halftime shows, such as the 2007 show performed by Prince and the 2013 show headlined by Beyoncé.
 However, he opined that it was a "vast improvement" over the 2011 show headlined by the Black Eyed Peas and the 2019 show headlined by Maroon 5.
 Writing that the show both "dazzled" and "overwhelmed", Larry Fitzmaurice of GQ wrote that the Weeknd "didn't even come close to commanding the stage the way previous performers had" at the Super Bowl.
 Jillian Mapes of Pitchfork called the performance "a fever dream for the whole family", writing that it was, "goofy, celebratory, and even a little bit unsettling."

 Nate Scott of For The Win gave the performance a lukewarm review, opining that while the performance was "good" and "fine", it "wasn't great".
 Scott criticized the camerawork featuring in the segment of the performance filmed inside of the labyrinth as, "disorienting (and kind of nauseating)."
 He also criticized the audio quality.
 Jim Harrington of The Mercury News wrote that the Weeknd's performance was "solid, not super".
 Craig Jenkins of Vulture wrote that "the show delivered a vivid array of elaborate, expensive set pieces that hit the necessary notes for a halftime gig."
 While writing that he "made a case for himself as a pop phenomenon with staying power", Jenkins also opined that the Weeknd, "highlighted some of the least-interesting moments in his catalog."
 Chuck Arnold of the New York Post wrote that the performance made it clear that the Weeknd is not yet the same caliber of a live performer as either Prince or Michael Jackson, both past halftime show performers.
 Arnold found that the highlight of the performance was the rendition of "Blinding Lights".